 The solution you choose will depend on your goals and your financial situation.
 No one set-up is going to be right for everyone.

 No more GEZ

 As of January 1, 2013 the old GEZ (Gebühreneinzugszentrale) fee has been replaced by the new Rundfunkbeitrag (“broadcast contribution”).
-Whether you want to or not, if you have a radio, TV set – and now a computer or tablet – in your household, you are required to pay a monthly fee to help finance Germany’s public broadcasters (ARD and ZDF).
-The difference now is that it no longer matters how many devices (TVs, computers, radios, smart phones, etc.) you have in your household.
+Now, whether you want to or not, even if you don’t have a radio, TV set – and now a computer or tablet – in your household, you are required to pay a monthly fee to help finance Germany’s public broadcasters (ARD and ZDF).
 The new Rundfunkbeitrag is a flat fee per household.
 The old GEZ monthly rate for a TV and radio was 17.98 euros.
 The new flat fee is the same.
 Most people pay the broadcast fee quarterly (53.94 euros) by automatic bank withdrawal.
 For more information, see the Rundfunkbeitrag Website (in German), where you can get more information and register.